The pain just keeps coming. And my tears just keep flowing.

 The girls, aged 14-18, are believed to have been migrants from Niger and Nigeria who, filled with hope as well as trepidation, had embarked on the treacherous route to Europe from Libya over the weekend.

 Their bodies were found close to a flimsy rubber dinghy that had all but sunk when rescuers arrived.
 Aid workers described a grim scene: survivors hanging onto the remains of the raft as the girls’ bodies floated nearby.

-The human traffickers who exploit them lose noting if the girls die, since they have already collected a fee for forcing them into a flimsy rubber raft, rather than onto the boat they were promised.
-If they survive, they will learn there is no safety or employment, and they are forced onto the streets.
+The human traffickers who exploit them lose nothing if the girls die, since they have already collected a fee for forcing them into a flimsy rubber raft, rather than onto the boat they promised.
+If the girls survive, they will learn there is no safety or employment, and they are forced onto the streets.

 These girls and other refugees come from sub-Saharan Africa, the Middle East and South Asia.
 Their cultures are foreign to us.
 But they are no less precious in the sight of God.